-Attendance: Each student is allowed only three (3) unexcused absences.
+Attendance: Attendance in all class sessions is mandatory.
+Each student is allowed only three (3) unexcused absences.
 Class begins promptly, and repeated late arrivals may count as absences.
 Excessive absence will result in a severe penalty on the final grade and may result in failure for the course.
+If you are a student athlete, please provide the instructor with your travel and game schedule indicating when you will need to miss class to participate in athletic events.
+While travel for athletics is an excused absence, you will need to make up any missed work.

 Academic Integrity: All graded work is to be done by the student receiving the grade.
 Plagiarized or academically dishonest work may receive zero credit, may result in a failure of the class, and potentially suspension or expulsion from the university.
-If you have any questions concerning what is or is not considered a violation, please see one of the instructors before you decide to act and please consult the Undergraduate Student Academic Integrity Policy.
-It is your responsibility to know what is and what is not considered academic dishonesty.
+If you have any questions concerning what is or is not considered a violation, please see the instructor before you decide to act and please consult the Undergraduate Student Academic Integrity Policy.
+It is your responsibility to know what is considered academic dishonesty.